andersronnl/assignment/README.md

 3. Save and run the pipeline

 ## Personal Reflection
-This implementation demonstrates a clean microservice architecture pattern using HttpClientFactory for resilient service communication.
-The main challenge was designing the graceful degradation when upstream services fail while maintaining response consistency.
-If given more time, I would implement circuit breakers for the VehicleService integration and add integration tests covering failure scenarios.
+This implementation demonstrates a balanced microservice architecture using ASP.NET Core's capabilities with a consistent ApiResponse pattern.
+The focus was on creating a maintainable solution with appropriate abstractions.
+The main challenge was ensuring consistent error handling and response formats across services while maintaining test compatibility.
+If given more time, I would add integration tests using WebApplicationFactory and implement more comprehensive validation with FluentValidation.